tomcur/hi-nvim-rs/README.md

-In hi.nvim.rs color scheme configurations, you define the hues you want to use in your color scheme, as well as the default lightness and chromacity of background and foreground colors.
-You then derive the desired theme elements of your color scheme by referring to these hues with optional color
-transformations: lightening/darkening, saturating/desaturating and color
+In hi.nvim.rs color scheme configurations, you define the hues you want to use in your color scheme, as well as the default lightness and chromacity of various color groups (background and foreground colors, for example).
+You then derive the desired theme elements of your color scheme by referring to these hues with optional color transformations: lightening/darkening, saturating/desaturating and color mixing.
-mixing.
 Neovim highlight group colors refer to these theme elements.
 One theme element can be common to various highlight groups, such as various types of seperators in Neovim referring to a single `ui.bg_border` theme element.

 See [_highlow_](./colorschemes/highlow.toml) for a color scheme configuration with an inline explanation of the various configuration settings.